-Tomatoes, turnip greens, and turnips were purchased in 2019 from farms near ORR and from reference locations outside the potential DOE impact area.
+Tomatoes were purchased in 2020 from farms near ORR and from reference locations.
 The locations were chosen based on availability and on the likelihood of effects from routine releases from the Oak Ridge facilities.
-Samples were analyzed for gross alpha, gross beta, gamma emitters, and uranium isotopes.
+No sources for root vegetables or leafy greens near ORR were found in 2020.
+The tomato samples were analyzed for gross alpha, gross beta, gamma emitters, and uranium isotopes.

 Analytical results for vegetable samples are provided in Table 6.6.
-No gamma-emitting radionuclides were detected above the minimum detectable activity, except for the naturally occurring radionuclides 7Be and 40K.
+No gamma-emitting radionuclides were detected above the minimum detectable activity, except for the naturally occurring radionuclides Be and K.